Air Booking Guide

 Retention Segments

 By default, reservation details are stored for one month after all travel on the itinerary is completed.
 You can extend this time by setting a purge date in the autoDeleteDate query parameter at the workbench commit in the initial booking workflow.
-See Retention Segments.
+See Retention Segments in the Booking Guide.

 In some instances, the carrier requires additional time to return the carrier locator code, which can be an issue for agencies that require this code at the time of booking.
 So, if the carrier locator code is not immediately available, AirReservation makes one attempt to retrieve the reservation from the carrier.
 If the carrier locator code cannot be retrieved, AirReservation returns the warning: Carrier locator code not returned by carrier/provider.
 Please try to retrieve later and agencies must retrieve the reservation later.
 This can happen in any booking scenario upon commit but is most common when the booking contains an ancillary such as a wheelchair.